 Using your rotary cutter, cut 2 inch strips.

-Right sides together, line up the short ends of the strips.
+Right sides together, line up the short ends of the fabric strips.
 Sew a quarter inch seam.

 Trim off the little triangles that were sticking out.